IlianPihlajamaa/DNN/README.md

 That repository also contains the code to solve the GMCT equations.

 To run the model, put the contents of the data in the folders "Data" and "Data 2" and run DNN_pytorch.py.
+This script will load the pretrained model, evaluate it on a randomly selected set of structure factors from the data set, and plot the resulting F(k, t) against the exact GMCT solution.

 The model requires 68 input parameters.
  - the first 64 are the discretised structure factors on the grid given by "k_array.txt" which resides in the Data folders.